 Twitter is one of the best places to get general news as well as individualized feeds from your favorite projects.
 That said, it’s not a must have.
-If you’re looking for a great source of Algorand and Algorand Gaming news, I recommend following my twitter.
+If you’re looking for a great source of Algorand Ecosystem news, I recommend following my twitter.

 Basically a messenger group that projects use.
 Can often get quick responses here, but in most ways not more useful than discord is.

 The Algorand Ecosystem is so filled with promise that It would probably take me another 5,000 words to express myself.
 Instead, I will cover some major categories of the ecosystem with links to more info.
 I highly recommend reading the second half of my beginners guide to Algorand if you’d like to see some of the amazing ecosystem use cases.